Image of Smedmore House_1

 It is a truly magnificent classic 18th century house with a civil ceremony license for Smedmore House Weddings.
 I hope you can appreciate the backdrop I’m referring to from the exterior photographs included on this page.

-Dorset Wedding Photographer has used his 20 years experience of Civil Weddings to write a comprehensive guide…
+A South of England Wedding Photographer has used his 20 years experience of photographing Weddings to write a comprehensive guide…

 Includes: